alunduil/blog.alunduil.com/posts/2012-04-14-new-overlay-member-httpry.rst

+---
-.. title: New Overlay Member: httpry
+title: New Overlay Member: httpry
-.. slug: new-overlay-member-httpry
-.. date: 2012/04/14 23:25:47
-.. tags: httpry, gentoo, alunduil-overlay, overlay
+tags: httpry, gentoo, alunduil-overlay, overlay
-.. link:
-.. description:
-.. type: text
+---

 I've spent a few moments and added a live ebuild of httpry (an HTTP traffic analyzer) to `my overlay </posts/alunduil-overlay.html>`_.
 This utility prints